maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 - Outlook/Office 365 for Windows only reads the first class in a `class=""` attribute, ignoring the rest.
   So it'll only use `a` from `class="a b"`
 - Some email clients don't support embedded CSS (i.e. in `<style>`)
-- Embedded styles are usually lost when an email is forwarded
+- Embedded styles are often discarded when an email is forwarded

-So because we need to write inline CSS, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.
+Because of this, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.

-<alert>This applies only to `<head>` CSS, inlined CSS declarations will not contain `!important`</alert>
+<alert>Only CSS in `<style>` tags will use `!important`, inlined CSS in `style=""` attributes will not.</alert>

 You may disable this behavior by adding the `important` key to your Tailwind config: